JimLynx/CI-MS1-Explore-Ireland/README.md

 > - Designed site with Mobile-first approach
 > - Easy-to-read info.
 Long enough to understand the content, yet short enough not to overwhelm.
 > - Imagery used for intuitive explanation of trips and showing inviting scenery.
-> - Contact form with radio button options to narrow down User interest type.
+> - Contact form with radio button options to narrow down user interest type.
 > - Easy reference to Social Media from anywhere on the site.
-> - Strong contrasting Social Media icons in main navigation bar and footer.
+> - Strong contrasting Social Media icons in the footer.
-> - Fixed navigation bar allowing user quick navigation reference.
+> - Fixed navigation bar providing user easy navigation reference.
+> - Fixed footer providing quick reference to Social Media links.

 #### 2. Scope

 > I've decided on an MVP (Minimal Viable Product) approach, which:
 >
-> - Fits in with my current skill-set
-> - Provides a clean UX for users
+> - Provides a clean UX for users.
+> - Fits in with my current skill-set.
 > - Quickly defines the content and focus on getting in touch via email or social media.
-> - In addition to this, I've included some **basic** animations in line with my time, skill and resources to subtly enhance the overall experience.
+> - I've included some **basic** animations to subtly enhance the overall experience.

 #### 3. Structure

-> The main focus in my structure is to allow Users to quickly assimilate the information and imagery.
-I've used short, focussed paragraphs of content information to provide enough information, yet not overwhelm.
+> The main focus of the structure is to allow Users to quickly assimilate the information and imagery.
->
+> Short, focussed paragraphs of content information to provide enough information, yet not overwhelm.
+> A selection of quality images to provide a taste of the trips and options offered.
-> Points of contact are provided via email contact form, link to the Facebook Page (in footer and navigation bar) and a downloadable registration form.
+> Points of contact are provided via email contact form and links to Social Media in Footer.

-#### 4. Skeleton Surface
+#### 4. Skeleton

 > - [Wireframes](assets/docs/wireframes.pdf): One-page website with **4** main sections
 >